- Who can get an account?

 Your quota and disk usage are displayed every time you log in.
 You have limits on both the amount of space you use and the number of files you have.
-There are separate quotas for your home directory and any project directories you have access to.Note: The quota information displayed at login is updated once a day, so the usage is for the previous day.
+There are separate quotas for your home directory and any project directories you have access to.Note: The quota information displayed at login is updated twice a day, so the information may not reflect the curent usage.

 You may display your home directory quota information with

 A PI may request project space to be shared by all users on a project.
 Estimate the amount of disk space that you will need and the duration that you will need it.
 Send requests to email@example.com.